 A simple, backward compatible, single row theme

 In the Date Display section you can choose between several date formats.
 The Localized Format is the one you can specify under Country/Region & Language in the System Settings.
-For the Custom format you can get a description of the possible values by clicking on Custom format information option.
+Smart format will show today, yesterday etc. The Custom format you can get a description of the possible values by clicking on Custom format information option.

 If the Close message window after replying or forwarding option is activated, KMail will close the message window after replying to or forwarding the message that is displayed in the window.
 This only applies to the separate message window, not to the embedded message preview pane.

 By default, Enable access key is enabled.
 Access keys allow you to use the keyboard keys for functions which would perhaps normally be done with the mouse, such as following links.
 For more information on access keys please see Access keys.

 Show HTML status bar activates a bar at the left side of the reader pane that tells you if a message is HTML or not.
 This is important because HTML messages might imitate the look of a signed and encrypted message, so you should be aware of the fact that you are reading an HTML message.
 The HTML status bar itself cannot be influenced by the HTML code of the message.

 Enable Replace smileys by emoticons if you want smileys

 :-) appearing in the message text to be

 Enable Reduce font size for quoted text to show quoted text with a smaller font.